The Best Donut Shops in Asheville—A Local’s Perspective

-In the face of such a gustatory dilemma, I turn towards my hometown, Asheville, Appalachia’s culinary bastion.
-And so, I chose to delve into the world of Asheville’s donuts, in search of above all else truth, and perhaps some free samples.
+But returning to my main question, I decided to turn towards my hometown for answers: Asheville, Appalachia’s culinary bastion.
+I dove into the world of Asheville’s donuts, in search of above all else: the truth.
+And perhaps some free samples.
 After months of hardship, I return with all the information I have gathered, compiled into this guide to the best donut shops in Asheville.
 I can only hope my sacrifices have not been in vain.

-Located on Asheville’s famous South Slope brewing district, Vortex—as one may expect—offers an excellent variety of drinks.
-I don’t mean beer—they save their yeast and whatnot for the donuts.
-Rather I mean espresso, tea curated by Dobra (a local favorite), and kombucha fermented by none other than buchi, my own preferred brand.
+Found practically in the middle of Asheville’s famous South Slope brewing district, Vortex offers an excellent variety of drinks.
+I don’t mean beer; they save their yeast and whatnot for the donuts.
+I mean espresso, tea curated by Dobra (a local favorite), and kombucha fermented by none other than buchi, my own preferred brand.

-This entry takes us north along Merrimon Avenue, nearly at the gates of far-flung and mystical Woodfin.
-Primarily—as the name would entail—a bakery, Geraldine’s offers far more than donuts: bagels, cupcakes, breakfast sandwiches, and even wedding cakes.
+This entry takes us north along Merrimon Avenue, nearly at the gates of far-flung Woodfin.

-Like Duck Donuts, Hole Doughnuts has a custom-order option, but here’s the twist: Hole Doughnuts has an open kitchen, allowing you to see the action played out before your very eyes.
-Indisputably handmade, Hole Doughnuts makes no effort at a deception of mechanization: their creations are born with the lumps and twists which give a pastry character.
-While some may deride such “imperfections,” I’ll tell you there’s something downright charming about dining on a square doughnut.
+Like Duck Donuts, this West Asheville donut shop has a custom-order option, but here’s the twist: Hole Doughnuts has an open kitchen, allowing you to see the action played out before your very eyes.
+Indisputably handmade, Hole Doughnuts are proudly lumpy and twisted, giving them visual charm, and by some mathematician's estimation, more surface area.

 Businesses Mentioned